 Noticeably wide or loose stitches done in haste (or by someone who isn’t good at sewing) are grinning-stitches.

-Derived from an old Scandinavian word, if you’re lying grooflins, then you’re lying face down.
+Derived from an old Scandinavian word, grooflins means lying face down.
 Grufeling, derived from the same root, is an old Scots word meaning “closely wrapped up” or “comfortable-looking.”

 “This, you must know, is the growlery.
 When I am out of humour, I come and growl here.”
-Coined by Charles Dickens in Bleak House, a growlery is anywhere you like to retreat to when you’re unwell or in a bad mood.
+Coined by Charles Dickens in Bleak House, growlery is a word for anywhere you like to retreat to when you’re unwell or in a bad mood.

 To crease or crumple something is to gruggle it.